CaioValentim/testing-graphql/README.md

 ## Description

-That repository contains a user Resolver File, and this file is a Class with tree methods.
+That repository contains a user Resolver File, and this file is a Class with three methods.

 This example repository tries to build a user in a different way using Query and ResolverField.